Dental Checkups and Teeth Cleanings – New Britain, CT

 - Diet and nutrition

 - Teething and eruption schedule for certain teeth

 Schedule Your Child’s Dental Appointment

 During the visit, we encourage you to ask any questions you may have about your child’s oral care.
 At Pediatric Dentistry & Orthodontics, you can expect a welcoming and calming environment for young patients of all ages.
-Feel free to contact our office today to establish your child’s new dental home!
+Feel free to contact our dental office today to establish your child’s new dental home!